Environmental Health and Life Safety Services

 The Campus AED Program Guide outlines the availability, maintenance, and proper use of AEDs on the Auraria Campus.
 In addition, it outlines roles and responsibilities to ensure program compliance and success.

 The Auraria Higher Education Center stormwater permit covers all 152 acres of the campus.
-To monitor the quality of water discharged into waterways, sampling of water discharge, tracking of water flow, and annual inspections of all outfalls into waterways may be done.
+To monitor the quality of water discharged into waterways, sampling water discharge, tracking water flow, and annual inspections of all outfalls into waterways may be done.

 Stormwater Program Summary

 Stormwater is the water runoff from storms, snow melting, and surface drainage that runs into either storm drains or natural waterways.
 A stormwater permit is required to authorize discharging the flow of stormwater into rivers, streams, or other water bodies.
 Stormwater is not treated or filtered prior to being discharged into rivers or streams; therefore, the owner of the storm sewer system is required to take certain measures to minimize the contamination of the stormwater.

 - A stormwater permit is issued by the Colorado Department of Public Health and Environment (CDPHE) to give the permittee a guideline of what is required for stormwater drainage into state waterways.